-The aim of the study was to quantify the occurrence of subsequent seizures in patents that suffered from acute, supratentorial intracerebral hemorrhage.
-In addition, we analyzed the gender and age of the patients and the following premorbid risk factors: presence of arterial hypertension, diabetes mellitus, smoking and alcohol consumption.
+The aim of the study is to quantify the occurrence of subsequent seizures in patents that suffered from acute, supratentorial intracerebral hemorrhage.
+In addition, we are taking into account the gender and age of the patients and the following premorbid risk factors: presence of arterial hypertension, diabetes mellitus, smoking and consuming alcohol.